etwk/blog/content/lists/books.md

 	- [ ] We Could Have Been Friends, My Father and I: A Palestinian Memoir
 	- [ ] A Rift in Time: Travels with My Ottoman Uncle
 - [ ] The Tale of a Wall: Reflections on the Meaning of Hope and Freedom #autobiography #history
+- [ ] HAMAS: The Quest for Power (Beverley Milton-Edwards, Stephen Farrell)

 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin